 Lollapalooza Chile (March)

-The Chilean edition of this famous music festival has its roots in the original Lollapalooza festival held annually in the USA.
-Chile’s Lollapalooza definitely holds its own, attracting hundreds of thousands of festivalgoers each year and playing host to the best music acts from Chile and beyond.
-A wide range of musical genres is represented at the festival, including rock, pop, dance and rap.
+The Chilean edition of this famous music festival has its roots in the original Lollapalooza festival held annually in the US.
+Chile’s Lollapalooza definitely holds its own, attracting hundreds of thousands of festival goers each year and playing host to the best music acts from Chile and beyond.
+A wide spectrum of musical genres is represented at the festival including rock, pop, dance and rap.

 Santiago Marathon (April)

-Fitness buffs in Santiago will relish the opportunity to flex their muscles both literally and figuratively during the annual Santiago Marathon.
+Fitness buffs in Santiago will relish the opportunity to test themselves during the annual Santiago Marathon.
 With plenty of spectators to cheer them on at all stages of the race, participants can choose to take part in the full marathon of 26 miles (42km), the half marathon of 13 miles (21km) or a short marathon of 6 miles (10km).